RayHightower/rayhightower.github.octo-broken/source/_posts/2013-10-31-tohtml-using-vim-code-snippets-in-keynote-presentations.markdown

 * Darken/lighten the background in Keynote by using the Keynote inspector.

 ###The Finished Slide
 Here's what the finished product looks like.
-All set for Saturday's presentation.
+All the clarity of syntax-highlighted text.
+You can even adjust font size at will using the Keynote inspector.
+All set for the presentation.

 {% imgcap middle /images/osxfinished.png The final snippet, in Keynote. %}

 ###Easier Way?
-There is probably an easier way to do this.
+Can this process be simplified?
 If you know the answer, feel free to mention it in the comments below.
 Thanks!